ajam/tarbell-big-read-template/README.md

 (Note: Directions for using this template is specific to the template in this repository, not all Tarbell templates)

 Generating a new project with `tarbell newproject` should generate a Google Spreadsheet for you.
 Your Google Spreadsheet should have the following sheets.
 Do not modify any sheet names (order of the sheets does not matter).
+Do not change any headers in the sheets.
+(If you encounter an inexplicable error, it's likely someone accidentally changed the name of a header.)

 Sheet name | Description
 --- | ---